How to file a New Hampshire annual report

 Can I file my annual report early or get an extension?

 Yes, you can file as early as January 1, and early filing is recommended to avoid last-minute issues.
-However, New Hampshire does not offer extensions for annual reports.
+New Hampshire does not provide a standard extension for the April 1 deadline.

-What if I need to amend my annual report after it has been filed?
+What if I need to correct my annual report after it has been filed?

 Author